This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Remote lacks premium features like backlit buttons on base models

-Price considerations often favor Fire TV, with Amazon frequently offering aggressive discounts on Fire TV Edition televisions from brands like Insignia, Toshiba, and Pioneer.
-These models typically undercut comparable Roku TV options by $20-$100, making Fire TV an excellent choice for budget-conscious shoppers.
-However, Roku TVs are manufactured by respected brands including TCL, Hisense, and Sharp, with TCL's Roku-powered models consistently ranking among the best value televisions in independent testing.
+Price-wise, Fire TV usually wins.
+Amazon regularly slashes prices on Fire TV Edition televisions from brands like Insignia, Toshiba, and Pioneer.
+These typically cost $20-$100 less than equivalent Roku TV models, which makes them perfect if you're watching your budget.
+Roku TVs come from respected manufacturers including TCL, Hisuse, and Sharp, with TCL's Roku-powered sets consistently ranking as some of the best value televisions in independent testing.

 Frequently Asked Questions

-Picture quality depends on the TV manufacturer and panel technology, not the smart platform.
-Both Fire TV and Roku TV are licensed to multiple manufacturers who use different display panels.
-A TCL Roku TV and TCL Fire TV at the same price point typically have similar picture quality since they often use identical hardware with different software.
+Picture quality comes from the TV manufacturer and the panel they use, not the smart platform.
+Both Fire TV and Roku TV license their software to multiple TV makers who use different screens.
+A TCL Roku TV and a TCL Fire TV at the same price usually have nearly identical picture quality since they're basically the same hardware with different software installed.